-The Plugable USB-C to DisplayPort Adapter Cable enables you to connect USB-C and Thunderbolt 3 / 4 enabled devices that support “VESA DisplayPort Alternate Mode over USB-C" ("Alt Mode") to external displays with DisplayPort (DP).
+The Plugable Bi-Directional USB-C to DisplayPort Adapter Cable enables you to connect USB-C and Thunderbolt enabled devices to external displays with DisplayPort (DP).
+This cable can also be used to connect DisplayPort outputs to USB-C displays.
+Think docks, GPU's or any other DisplayPort supporting host.

 Uncompromising Performance